Population size and change

 An increase in population can have positive environmental health outcomes, through economic development and growth, and possibly increased funding for programmes related to environmental issues [3].
 In areas with larger populations, services such as public transport, reticulated water supplies and good wastewater treatment plants can be more cost effective.

 Rapid or persistent population growth can also place heavy demands on the environment and ecosystems, and can put pressure on local infrastructure and services [4].
-Negative effects of population growth can include waste and sanitation issues and poorer recreational water quality.
+Negative effects of population growth can include waste and sanitation issues, issues with drinking water quality and/or availability, and poorer recreational water quality.

 A decreasing population size can put pressure on essential services.
-Fewer ratepayers can make it difficult to maintain basic infrastructure.
+Fewer ratepayers can make it difficult to maintain basic infrastructure, such as drinking water, wastewater and stormwater infrastructure, and roading.

 Information about the data

-Source: New Zealand 2018 Census of Populations and Dwellings
+Source: New Zealand 2023 Census of Population and Dwellings

 Useful links Back to Top